| | | [ Home ]

 OUTSIDE MRKONJIC GRAD.
 HE SAYS THERE IS NOTHING LEFT OF THE

-VILLAGE NOW AND ALL HIS LIVESTOCK
+VILLAGE NOW ANDALL HIS LIVESTOCK

+WERE SLAUGHTERED.
 FOR THE TIME BEING, HE IS LIVING IN AN ABANDONED APARTMENT.

 HE HAS NO WORK AND LITTLE MONEY.
 HE CLUTCHES A SMALL PLASTIC BAG.